communityinclusion/explorevr.org/_posts/2014-10-01-webinar-Kentucky-Office-for-the-Blind.md

 ---
 title: Kentucky Office for the Blind’s Experience with the Career Centers
 layout: default
 categories:
   - webinars
   - upcoming
+published: true
 ---

-*Wednesday, October 1, 2014 from 2:00 PM to 3:00 PM EST*
+*Wednesday, October 2, 2014 from 2:00 PM to 3:00 PM EST*

 ### Brief description: